freescout-help-desk/freescout/README.md

 **FreeScout** is a free open source help desk and shared inbox written in PHP7 (Laravel 5.5 framework), full analog of HelpScout.
 As you may know, Help Scout on **November 29, 2018** will force all free accounts to upgrade to the paid plan, so developing a free open source alternative is kind of urgent.

 FreeScout is being developed from scratch and is not using any copyrighted Help Scout materials to comply with GitHub's [DMCA Policy](https://help.github.com/articles/dmca-takedown-policy/) (trademark, logos, icons, CSS, JS, HTML files are copyrighted; idea, look and feel cannot be copyrighted).
 FreeScout is currently under active development.
 If you would like to join efforts, just fork [this repo](https://github.com/freescout-helpdesk/freescout) and follow [instructions](https://github.com/freescout-helpdesk/freescout/wiki/Development-Guide).

+Now you can enjoy a self hosted clone of Help Scout without giving up privacy or locking you into a service you don't control.

 ![Dashboard](https://freescout-helpdesk.github.io/img/screenshots/dashboard.png)